byorgey/blog/posts/2026/06/26/FTA-holes.lagda.md

    because ... ?

-   There is something a bit subtle going on here: recursive data types in Agda (unlike, say, Haskell) are interpreted according to a *least fixed point* semantics.
+   There is something a bit subtle going on here: recursive data types in Agda (unlike Haskell) are interpreted according to a *least fixed point* semantics.
 Put in plain terms, the only values of a data type are those which can be built by applications of a *finite* number of constructors.
 So in fact, the "no left-infinite chain" condition is foundationally built into the way Agda data types work!

-   XXX a bit exotic since `Acc` values can be *infinitely-branching* trees!
+The idea is that we can turn well-founded induction into structural induction by *pattern-matching on `Acc` proofs*!
+Starting with some

-XXX turn well-founded induction into structural induction by *pattern-matching on `Acc` proofs*!
+$x$, any $y \prec x$ has an accessibility proof which is a subterm of the accessibility proof for $x$.
+This is a bit exotic though: if we pattern-match on the `acc` for $x$ we get a *function* that yields an accessibility proof for each $y \prec x$; calling that function produces another accessibility proof, which *counts as a structural subterm of the original*.
+This seems a bit strange until you think of a value of type `Acc` like an big, arbitrarily-branching tree of finite depth; each node contains a function which really just stores all the subtrees.
+In other words, a function of type `(y : A) → y ≺ x → Acc _≺_ y` can be thought of as a giant tuple of `Acc` values, one for each `y \prec x`.^[I am not sure exactly how Agda handles this internally, but I assume this is well-trodden ground for designers of proof assistants.]

-### Well-founded induction
+### Well-founded induction, defined

 Given the definition of accessible elements, we can now give the definition of a well-founded relation: a relation on `A` is well-founded if